na-na-hi/renget/archive/lcbguide.md

 **3. Lunacy & Extractions**
 Lunacy is the roll currency.
 You can get Lunacy by collecting your weekly Mirror Dungeon bonuses, story completion bonuses, Uptie bonuses, apologems or paying real money.
 Collecting every Mirror Dungeon weekly bonus will give you 750 Lunacy.
 After every maintenance you get 300 compensation Lunacy.

 Extractions are the gacha system of Limbus Company.
 This is the most straightforward method for obtaining new Identities and E.G.Os.
 Each roll costs 130 Lunacy or one Extraction Ticket, meaning a 10-roll costs 1300 Lunacy or 10 Extraction Tickets.
 There's also a daily roll system for paying users - 13 paid Lunacy for a single roll.
-Always do 10
+Always do 10-rolls if you don't pay for daily rolls, because you're guaranteed one 00 Identity for every 10-roll.

 There are three types of Extraction banners that you will encounter often, aside from the New Manager's Welcome Extraction and 3-Star Identity Assured Extraction banners.
 The rates shown below are individual rates.
 - Standard Extraction